 Vertigo is a condition in which you feel off-balance and dizzy, as if you or your surroundings are moving, spinning, or swaying.
 It can lead to nausea and disability.
 Vertigo is most common in elderly people, but it can affect both sexes at any age.
 It may be a temporary or permanent condition.
+Vertigo is especially problematic when symptoms occur during a task such as driving or operating machinery.

 The organ of balance is the vestibular system in the ear, a tiny grid of fluid-filled tubes and sacs.
 There are two identical vestibular systems, located in the labyrinth of each inner ear.
 As you move, the liquid in the tubes also moves about, and its levels are read by nerve cells.
 The information is sent to the brain, which uses it to calculate which way is down and what should be the horizontal level.